JonathanMEdwards/subtext10/doc/language.md

 ```
 the value of `plus` is just 1, the result of executing the function, not a special kind of value representing a function.
 When we call the program, as in `1 plus 1` what we are really doing is reusing the function that defines the value of `plus` with different inputs.

-> In fact programs really are “first-class” values, but they are only used in the UI and planned metaprogramming capabilities.
+> In fact functions really are “first-class” values, but they are only used in the UI and planned meta-programming capabilities.

 ### Block modification
 So far all of the examples have used arithmetic.
 But it is very common to work with blocks, particularly records,  as they are the rows of tables.
 Take the record: